Providensky District: Geography

-The district lies in a mountainous region, with most of its inhabited localities found on the coast.
-Wetlands occupy the territory between mountain ranges and close to the shore near inlets and brackish lagoons.
-The southern section of the coastline is approximately 850 km.
-About a quarter of this consists of beaches and gravel spits with the remainder consisting of rugged, rocky coastline containing numerous fjords.
-Lakes Pychgynmygytgyn, Achchyon and Medvezhye are located in the district.
+The district lies in a mountainous region, with most of its inhabited localities located along the coast.
+Wetlands occupy the territory between mountain ranges and areas close to the shore, particularly near inlets and brackish lagoons.
+The southern section of the coastline is approximately 850 km long.
+About a quarter of this coastline consists of beaches and gravel spits, with the remainder made up of rugged, rocky shores containing numerous fjords.

+Lakes Pychgynmygytgyn, Achchyon and Medvezhye are located within the district.

 History

 Prehistory

 The history of human existence in what would become Providensky District can be traced back to the Paleolithic age, when hunter-gatherers lived in the area.
 Over the next few millennia, the hunters-gatherers split into two groups, with one staying in the tundra and the other moving closer to the sea for food.

 Gradually, those who settled by the shore began to develop their own individual culture, including the construction of their homes and other buildings using whale bones as support, structures which would later develop into the yarangas.
 Excavations at many sites along the coast of the district, including present-day localities such as Enmelen, Nunligran, Yanrakynnot, and Sireniki, indicate an abundance of food as well as indicating a considerable degree of continuity in terms of indigenous settlement.
 As a result, the southeastern part of the coast is home to a large number of Beringian monuments and archaeological sites, with the area around Arakamchechen Island, Yttygran Island, and the Senyavin Straits having been given protected area status as part of the Beringia Park.
 Providensky District also includes Yttygran Island, which features an area known as "Whale Bone Alley", where the jaw bones and ribs of Bowhead whales are arranged on the beach.
 There is also a large, permanent polynya near Sireniki.